 - I felt an indescribably dark presence and a sense of impending of doom

-To this day, this episode of alcohol withdrawal hallucinations was the most bizarre and terrifying experience I have ever had.
+To this day, this episode was the most bizarre and terrifying experience I have ever had.
 It is quite possible that I also had a seizure, although my memory of the event is understandably hazy.

 I created Fit Recovery in large part because there are too many dry medical accounts of alcohol withdrawal on the Internet, written by people who have never experienced what they are writing about.

-When I had hallucinations, what I should have done was see a doctor immediately and at the very least, begin a tapered regimen of benzodiazepines.
-Modern medicine can prevent DT’s, including hallucinations and seizures!
+When I had delusions, what I should have done was see a doctor immediately and at the very least, begin a tapered regimen of benzodiazepines.
+Modern medicine can prevent DT’s and seizures!
 Don’t suffer needlessly.

 I also wish I’d known a variety of effective strategies to dominate alcohol addiction and stay quit for good!

-If a person is experiencing severe alcohol withdrawal and no medical treatment is available, sometimes the only immediate solution is to drink just enough alcohol to ease symptoms.
+If a person is experiencing severe withdrawal and no medical treatment is available, sometimes the only immediate solution is to drink just enough alcohol to ease symptoms.
 Of course, this is a temporary solution that kicks the can down the road.
-But it is better than risking alcohol withdrawal hallucinations, which can sometimes be a precursor to seizures.
+But it is better than risking these illusions, which can sometimes be a precursor to seizures.

 With that said, I will repeat what I said earlier…

-If you’re experiencing alcohol withdrawal hallucinations, get to a doctor immediately.
+If you’re experiencing this phenomenon, get to a doctor immediately.

-You can read more about the use of benzodiazepines for alcohol withdrawal in these articles:
+You can read more about the use of benzodiazepines for withdrawal in these articles:

 What happens mentally when you stop drinking?